oovillagran/hello-rails-back-end/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can give us a hand by recommending either one of us to potential employers! 😉🤝
+If you like this project you can give me a hand by recommending me to potential employers! 😉🤝

 <p align="right">(<a href="#readme-top">back to top</a>)</p>